kibeom12901/Process-of-Running-ST-P3-/README.md

     - Once using the pretrained model.
     - Once using the prediction-trained model.
   - The purpose was to compare and analyze differences between the models.

+For more details and updates, you can refer to the official [ST-P3 GitHub repository](https://github.com/OpenDriveLab/ST-P3).